Sayed94h/acme-web-design/development-strategy.md

 __full user story description__

-As a visitor I want to know where this project started from and as a website owner or creator, I want to let the visitors know how to start working with this project.
+As a visitor I want to know where this project started from and as a website owner or creator, I want to let the visitors or learners know how to start working with this project.

 ### Branch